 An eye examination is made up of a range of different tests.
 Some need the person to co-operate and answer questions but many can be done with minimal co-operation.
 The optometrist can judge how the person reacts and assess their vision that way.
-Some optometrists and opticians specialise in working with people with disabilities or learning disabilities.
+Some optometrists and opticians specialise in working with people with disabilities or special needs.

 If you are deaf or hard of hearing, let the optical staff know what you need.
 If you lip read, ask them not to turn the lights off during the eye test, and face you when speaking.
 If you wear a hearing aid ask the dispensing optician to help you select a frame that will be comfortable.